sunlightpolicy/opendatapoliciesstatic/_documents/salinas-ca-2017-06-06.md

 Each published dataset should be associated with contact information for the appropriate manager of that dataset as well as with a file layout or data dictionary that provides information about field labels and values.

-City departments will specify a recommended data citation form available for viewing on the central online location for published city data to encourage responsible reuse of city data.
+<span class="g-citations">City departments will specify a recommended data citation form available for viewing on the central online location for published city data to encourage responsible reuse of city data.</span>

 ### ARTICLE V OPEN DATA REPORT AND REVIEW

-Within one year of the effective date of this Resolution, and thereafter no later than March 1st of each year, the Open Data Coordinator shall publish an annual Open Data Report.
-The report shall include an assessment of progress towards achievement of the goals of the City’s Open Data Program, an assessment of how the City’s open data work has furthered or will further the City’s programmatic priorities, and a description and publication timeline for datasets envisioned to be published by the City in the following year.
+<span class="g-timelines"><span class="g-future-review">Within one year of the effective date of this Resolution, and thereafter no later than March 1st of each year, the Open Data Coordinator shall publish an annual Open Data Report.
+The report shall include an assessment of progress towards achievement of the goals of the City’s Open Data Program, an assessment of how the City’s open data work has furthered or will further the City’s programmatic priorities, and a description and publication timeline for datasets envisioned to be published by the City in the following year.</span></span>

 During the review and reporting period, the Open Data Coordinator should also make suggestions for improving the City’s open data management processes in order to ensure that the City continues to move towards the achievement of the policy’s goals.